JaneReilly/Artesian.SDK/README.md

 ```

 ### Versioned Time Series
-`EditVersioned` starts the write mode for a Versioned Time serie.
-Checks are done to verify registration and MarketDataType to verify it is a Versioned Time Serie.
+`EditVersioned` starts the write mode for a Versioned Time series.
+Checks are done to verify registration and MarketDataType to verify it is a Versioned Time Series.
 Using `AddData` to be written.
  ```csharp
 var writeMarketData = marketData.EditVersioned(new LocalDateTime(2018, 10, 18, 00, 00));